 Establish a consistent sleep schedule

 We all need a specified amount of sleep in a 24-hour period.
-That amount can vary from approximately 7-9 hours and also may change depending on age and medical conditions.
-Getting less than the optimal amount can result in sleep deprivation, and getting more than that (i.e. taking a nap or sleeping longer than needed) can lead to sleep fragmentation and difficulty initiating sleep.
-Starting a regular routine of going to bed and getting up at the same time every day (even on the weekends) is one of the most important components of a good sleep hygiene routine.
+That amount can vary from approximately seven to nine hours and also may change depending on age and medical conditions.
+Getting less than the optimal amount of sleep can result in fatigue and difficulty functioning the next day, while getting too much sleep (e.g. taking a nap or sleeping longer than needed) can create difficulties in both falling asleep and staying asleep on subsequent nights.

 Establish healthy lifestyle habits